Udaykir02/GDP_Group-3/UseCase Iteration 2.md

 **Results:** Adding and removing goods from the shopping cart is a smooth experience for users, with the total cost dynamically updated.

-### Note:
-New fields might be added to this file as a part of UseCase Iteration-2

 ### Use Case 5: Payment and Checkout

 **Objective:** Create an easy-to-use, secure checkout procedure that requires several steps to complete for payment, shipping information, and order confirmation.